-Indicates distresses found at ELO
+Indicates distresses found at 16D

-PCI Results
+2.3 PCI Results

-The results of the 2011 PCI inspection are presented in figure 4.
-The overall areaweighted PCI for ELO is 62.
+The results of the 2016 PCI inspection are presented in figure 4.
+The overall area-weighted, inspected PCI for 16D is 85.
 When summarizing PCI values, an area-weighted calculation is used instead of a straight mathematical average because the area-weighted calculations eliminate the skewing of the PCI due to the disparity of the section sizes.

-Figures 5 and 6 present the overall PCI for ELO by area distribution and pavement use, respectively.
-Table 3 presents the PCI summary for each section at ELO, including the drop in PCI per year.
+Figures 5 and 6 present the overall PCI for 16D by area distribution and pavement use, respectively.
+Table 3 presents the PCI summary for each section at 16D, including the drop in PCI per year.
 Generally, pavement sections will deteriorate between 1 and 3 PCI points per year.
-Sections deteriorating at higher rates may need maintenance above the normal application rates and should be closely monitored in case major repairs become necessary.
+Sections deteriorating at higher rates may need maintenance above the normal application rates and should be closely monitored in case major repairs become necessary earlier than expected.